tiann/KernelSU/README.md

 ## Translation

-To translate KernelSU into your language, or to improve an existing translation, use [Weblate](https://hosted.weblate.org/engage/kernelsu/) please.
+To translate KernelSU into your language or improve an existing translation, please use [Weblate](https://hosted.weblate.org/engage/kernelsu/).

 ### Discussion